Posted November 18th, 2015 by & filed under Student & Alumni Stories, Where do SWC Grads Work, SWC Blog.

 Seriously though, having a lot of incompletes is like that cloud of bats--those unfinished tasks just won't leave me alone.
 Even when I've…

-Posted November 7th, 2013 by & filed under Student & Alumni Stories, SWC Blog.
+Posted November 7th, 2013 by & filed under Student & Alumni Stories.

 Daniel, and Art Therapy/Counseling student at SWC vividly describes his initial impressions of SWC, his thoughts on art, helping and transitional periods. …

-Posted October 17th, 2013 by & filed under Student & Alumni Stories, Consciousness & Mindfulness, SWC Blog.
+Posted October 17th, 2013 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 This morning I arrived on campus ready to tackle my day--yes, tackle, as in "I may have to listen to 'We Will Rock You' by Queen to really get my day started."
 Maybe not quite as bright-eyed and bushy-tailed as I like, but I showed up.
 In conversation with the incredible and very supportive Dru…

-Posted October 10th, 2013 by & filed under Creative Writing from Southwestern College, Student & Alumni Stories, Consciousness & Mindfulness, SWC Blog.
+Posted October 10th, 2013 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 by Bryce Downey, graduate of Southwestern College, Santa Fe